36sneharam/pacman2020/ultrasonic_test/README.md

 To plot the distance measurements, open up Serial Plotter from the Tools menu.
 This should open up a new window with a graph.
 To print the distance measurement, open up Serial Monitor from the Tools menu.
 This should open up a new window as well.

-Upload the code to the arduino and move the sensor around.
+Upload the code from us_printdistance.inu to the arduino and move the sensor around.
 You should see varying distances.